 -Cyber Security Leader, Fortune 500 Company

-Here’s Joseph Blankenship on how to use technology to enable process.
+Joseph Blankenship explains how technology can be used to enable processes and people:

-In recent years, tools such as Data Loss Prevention (DLP), User Behavior Analytics (UBA), SIEM, Privileged Access Management (PAM), and many others, have become common best practices and gold standards for IT Security teams.
-Compliance teams check boxes and thousands of hours are spent responding to alerts.
-But despite these developments, major blind spots still remain.
+In recent years, tools such as Data Loss Prevention (DLP), User Behavior Analytics (UBA), SIEM, Privileged Access Management (PAM) solutions, among many others, have become common best practices and gold standards for IT security teams.
+Despite these developments, major blind spots still remain.

-Let’s take a look at the strengths and weaknesses of five security technologies that address insider threats.
+Let’s take a look at the strengths and weaknesses of five security solutions that address insider threats:

 - Controls access to privileged accounts